 Great!
 However, identifying a meteorite can be tricky.
 There are a lot of misconceptions about meteorites that can lead the layperson to “false positive” identification.
 Over the years of examining potential meteorites brought in by enthusiastic amateur meteorite hunters, we’ve found less than 1% to be actual meteorites.
 In fact, in the last two decades, only five samples have tested positive through our analyses.
-We examine about 10 samples in person every month.

 So, how can you better assess whether or not your rock is extraterrestrial in origin?
 Here are some brief tips that you should consider before bringing your sample to us.
 See if you can distinguish the meteorite from the meteorwrong.